 - 1/2 cup sugar

 - 1/8 tsp salt

-- 2 teaspoons ground candy cap mushrooms
+- 2 teaspoons ~ 4 grams finely ground candy cap mushrooms

 - Mix all ingredients together and allow to sit overnight to infuse with the mushroom flavor.
 Process the ice cream for 15 minutes in the machine, then check on it.
 The ice cream should be smooth and thick, doubled in size, with the consistency of sour cream.
 If needed, process for 5 minutes more, or until the desired consistency is reached.

-- Keep a hairy eyeball on it to make sure the ice cream doesn’t get hard on the bottom, which will make it chalky and turn its color dark.
+- Keep an eyeball on it to make sure the ice cream doesn’t get hard on the bottom, which will make it chalky and turn its color dark.
 When the ice cream is done, transfer it to a container and freeze until needed.
 The ice cream will firm up as it freezes.